 - Backup tools provided by your hosting provider

 If you host your Drupal website with a hosting provider, they may have a service that backs up your databases.
 Even if these backups are handled automatically, it's good practice to ensure that you know when and how they're backed up.

-For information about backing up your databases in Acquia Cloud, see Backing up your site.
+For information about backing up your databases in Acquia Cloud, see Backing up your application.

 - MySQL Workbench